-Regular authentic English tea offerings organised by Anne Hillsdon.
+Regular authentic English tea offerings organised by Anne Hilsden.
 All the money raised goes to support the JGF and the Muslala community.
 For dates and times please email us.

 Change the way Jerusalem looks by becoming an active part of the solution.
 The Clean-Up Jerusalem Initiative works with neighborhood councils, local organizations and communities, youth movements, and schools to clean up local areas by taking collective responsibility for public spaces.
 Keep up to date with our clean up events on our Facebook Page or email us.

 We accept Interns to work with us for a summer, for a semester or as part of the Rothberg International School, Hebrew University.
 Please contact us if you are interested in interning with us.

 Check out our previous and current Interns here.

 The Jerusalem Green Fund is regularly participating with local organisations to improve Jerusalem's environment.
 Our partnerships include programs with Nefesh B' Nefesh, the AACI and Yeshivat Eretz Hatzvi.
 You are invited to follow us on Facebook and keep update with these activities and participate in our next event.

 The Jerusalem Wildflower Sanctuary in Neve Yaakov began in 2001 as an attempt to rescue the many beautiful native plants which flourished in French Hill before a massive new construction project destroyed their habitat.
 The same procedure was repeated in 2012-2013 when over 400 units of flats was constructed in Neve Yaakov.
 Thousands of plants found a new home in the Sanctuary.

 The native trees, bulbs and seeds which have been planted in this formerly neglected and barren spot become the focus of an educational research and recreational center.
 At the present time, over 270 species are detected, 30 protected species are growing in the Wildflower Sanctuary.